projectatomic/atomic-enterprise-training/eap-latest-setup.md

 * Each of your systems has the same `/etc/hosts` file
 * Your master and nodes `/etc/resolv.conf` points to the IP address of the node running DNSMasq as the first nameserver
-* The second nameserver in `/etc/resolv.conf` on the node running dnsmasq points to your corporate or upstream DNS resolver (eg: Google DNS @ 8.8.8.8)
+* Your dnsmasq instance uses the `resolv-file` option to point to `/etc/resolv.conf.upstream` only.
-* That you also open port 53 (UDP) to allow DNS queries to hit the node
+* That you also open port 53 (TCP and UDP) to allow DNS queries to hit the node

 Following this setup for dnsmasq will ensure that your wildcard domain works, that your hosts in the `example.com` domain resolve, that any other DNS requests